Cameo (website): Overview

 Steven Galanis and Martin Blencowe conceived Cameo in 2016, after leaving Galanis's grandmother's funeral.
 Blencowe's work included being a film producer and NFL agent.
 In April 2016, Blencowe got NFL player Cassius Marsh to record himself congratulating his friend on the birth of his son.
 The duo realized that "the selfie was the new autograph".

 On March 15, 2017, Marsh tweeted a photo introducing his fans to the launch of the site.
 Celebrities with more than 20,000 Instagram followers are eligible to set up an account with Cameo.
+In 2018, Galanis said Cameo had implemented a content moderation system to detect terms flagged by the Southern Poverty Law Center.

 In 2020, Forbes ranked Cameo at No. 19 on its list of America's 500 Best Startup Employers, falling to No. 49 in 2021, and it was no longer on that list by 2023.
 In 2021, LinkedIn ranked Cameo at No. 17 on its list of 50 startups "where Americans want to work now", and it was no longer on that shorter (as compared to Forbes) list by 2022.

 The site grew during the height of the COVID-19 pandemic in the United States (c.
 2020), as it accommodated social distance restrictions, for both clients and celebrities, in place in during that time.
 By May 2020, more than 30,000 celebrities had joined the platform.

 In July 2020 the site launched Promotional Cameos, a premium priced service for businesses to buy celebrity endorsements.